Chapter 10 Assignment 2: Nextflow

 /usr/bin/readOpenMS.r input=Aggregated.csv output=Aggregated_clean.csv

-Please also note that the inputs to this tool are given by -in, the outputs by -out.
+Note that the inputs to this tool are given by -in, the outputs by -out.

 Remember that this process should publish its result to a specific directory (your choice).
 It does that by symlink!
 Change the mode to copy if you want!